-Detailed technical informations are provided in the Recommendation ITU-R BS.412-9:
+Detailed technical information is provided in the Recommendation ITU-R BS.412-9:

 For the radio-frequency protection ratios given in Fig. 1 and Table 3, it is assumed that the maximum peak deviation of ± 75 kHz is not exceeded.
 Moreover, it is assumed that the power of the complete multiplex signal (including pilot-tone and additional signals) integrated over any interval of 60 s is not higher than the power of a multiplex signal containing a single sinusoidal tone which causes a peak deviation of ± 19 kHz.